havocp/xsbt-wiki/Getting-Started/Getting-Started-Hello.md

 ## Build definition

 Most projects will need some manual setup.
-Basic build definitions are done in a file called `build.sbt` placed in the project's base directory.
+Basic build settings go in a file called `build.sbt`, located in the project's base directory.

 For example, if your project is in the directory `hello`, in `hello/build.sbt` you might write: